Pathans of Punjab: Malerkotla Pathans

 In the Indian Punjabi city of Malerkotla, sixty-five percent of the total population is Muslim and out of this population, twenty percent are Punjabi Pathans.

-These Pathans trace their ancestry to Shaikh Sadruddin, a pious man of the Sherwani/Sarwani tribe of the Darband area of what is now the North-West Frontier Province of Pakistan.
-Behlol Lodhi (1451–1517), the Afghan king who had most of the western parts of India under his control, desired to rule Delhi and on his way, he was caught in a sand drift.
+These Pathans trace their ancestry to Shaikh Sadruddin-i-Jahān, a pious man of the Sherwani of the Darband area of what is now the North-West Frontier Province of Pakistan.
+Bahlul Lodi (1451–1517), the Afghan king who had most of the western parts of India under his control, desired to rule Delhi and on his way, he was caught in a sand drift.
 While there was nothing visible in the darkness, the King spotted a dim light of a lamp still burning in the wind.
 It was the hut of Shaikh Sadruddin and when the king found out, he came to the hut to show his respect and asked the holy man to pray for him to bear a son and have victory.
 During 1451 and 1452, the king married off his daughter Taj Murassa to Shaikh Sadruddin after being enthroned in Delhi, and also gave him the area of Malerkotla.
 The descendants of Shaikh Sadruddin branched into two groups.
 One started ruling the state and were given the title of Nawab.
 The other branch lived around the Shrine of Shaikh Sadruddin, controlling its revenue.

 One notable thing about the Punjabi Pathans of Malerkotla is the fact the women strictly observe pardah, albeit they are no longer required to wear the burqa.
 In regards to language, Pashto was their primary language until 1903.
 Afterwards, the Malerkotla Pathans began to speak Punjabi and Hindustani.
 In the city, there are twenty-nine shrines to saints from Afghanistan, whom the Malerkotla Pathans revere.
 Although the level of education is low among the community, many of these Pathans serve in the civil service, particularly in the Indian Police Service.
 Others maintain businesses, rent property, and rear horses.
 Because the level of religiosity amongst Malerkotla Pathans is high, many families sent their children to madrasahs where Qur'anic education is compulsory.
 For higher education, many children study in schools in Patiala or Ludhiana.